National Student Poets Program

 As part of their Year of Service, each National Student Poet creates a community service project, expanding the reach of the Program by engaging audiences in their region around issues and themes that hold special significance for the Poet.

-The National Student Poets Program is supported, in part, by the Institute of Museum and Library Services, the Andrew W. Mellon Foundation, The Wunderkinder Foundation, the Poetry Foundation, and the Academy of American Poets.
+The National Student Poets Program is supported, in part, by the Institute of Museum and Library Services, the Andrew W. Mellon Foundation, the Poetry Foundation, and the Academy of American Poets.